 REQUIREMENT FOR AN ECC DECISION

-The ECC recognises that implementation of IMT systems in the band 3400-3800 MHz based on a harmonised frequency arrangement will maximise the opportunities and benefits for end users and society, will benefit capital expenditure for operators, reduce development and implementation costs of manufacturing equipment and will secure future long terms investments by providing relevant economies of scale.
+The ECC recognises that implementation of MFCN including IMT systems providing high data rate applications in the band 3400-3800 MHz based on a harmonised frequency arrangement will maximise the opportunities and benefits for end users and society, will benefit capital expenditure for operators, reduce development and implementation costs of manufacturing equipment and will secure future long terms investments by providing economies of scale.
 A harmonised frequency arrangement will reduce complexity in cross border coordination.
-The opportunity to utilize larger channel widths in the 3400-3800 MHz band will assist the provision of high data rates for IMT (especially with IMT-Advanced).
+The opportunity to utilize larger channel bandwidths will assist the provision of high data rates for IMT (especially with IMT-Advanced).

-The ECC recognises that for IMT to continue to develop successfully, the regulatory framework needs to provide the confidence and certainty to make the necessary investment.
+The ECC recognises that for the continuation of the successful development of MFCN including IMT, the regulatory framework needs to provide the confidence and certainty for industry to make the necessary investment.
 ECC recognises that administrations need flexibility to adapt their use of the bands 3400-3600 / 3600-3800 MHz to national circumstances.
+Any transition from legacy systems to future systems would be managed at national level.
 Such national measures may need to be studied (e.g. refarming of the band, planning of renewal or extension of authorisations etc).
 Moreover, the framework defined by this ECC Decision does not supersede the BWA/FWA framework.
 Instead, it aims at supplementing this framework to facilitate high data rate services supported by larger channel bandwidths as an evolution to the existing framework without the consequential requirement to replace systems that are based on the existing regulatory framework.

 ECC Decision